(Doxycycline 40mg m/r)

 - you have had surgery that excludes or bypasses the duodenum.

-Please refer to the summary of product characteristics by clicking here for a full list of contraindications and cautions.
+Please refer to the summary of product characteristics by reading the full list of contraindications and cautions for Efracea.

 Can I use Efracea if I am pregnant or breastfeeding?